HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 Third-party content shows a similar pattern, with 96% of CDN requests using TLS 1.3 compared to 78% for origin servers.
 CDN adoption increased modestly from 93% in 2024 to 96% in 2025, while origin servers saw a larger jump from 68% to 78% over the same period.

 ### TLS performance impact

+**Important Measurement Context**: The following TLS negotiation times are measured from HTTP Archive's simulated browser connections using Chrome in controlled datacenter conditions.
+These measurements represent optimal network conditions and Chrome's TLS implementation, which may not reflect real-world variations in client capabilities, network quality, or geographic distribution.
+Additionally, since Chrome no longer supports TLS 1.0/1.1, these measurements only capture TLS 1.2 and 1.3 performance characteristics.

 TLS negotiation times show clear performance differences between CDNs and origin servers, with additional variations between desktop and mobile connections.